 Although each of these can be logically derived, their proofs are less rigorous than what we’ve seen with the proofs in this post.
 Furthermore, some give rise to seemingly insurmountable problems.
 (For more information from Fr.
 Spitzer on philosophical discussions, see free will v.
 God’s omniscience and suffering v.
 God’s omnipotence.)

 Because many philosophers see no way to get beyond the stripped-down description of God as merely a creator deity, this depiction of God has come to be known as the “God of the Philosophers.”
-The challenge for Christian philosophy is to show the seamless complementarity between the philosophers’ God and the personal, loving, God of Christian revelation.
+The challenge for Christian philosophy is to show the seamless complementarity between the philosophers’ God and the personal, loving God of Christian revelation.

 For Thomas Aquinas, proof of the Divine attributes is rooted in God’s perfection.
 For whatever a creature possesses in a partial and imperfect way, God, as the source of all Being, must possess in a complete and perfect way.

-For more on evidence for God through Philosophy, see Father Spitzer’s article on metaphysical arguments for God’s existence and nature.
+For more evidence for God through Philosophy, see Father Spitzer’s article on metaphysical arguments for God’s existence and nature.

 *Definition of Terms

 Rigorous public corroboration (1): that which is sufficient to make a preponderance of reasonable people believe that an affirmation of the claim is far more reasonable than a denial of it.
-Take for example the claim that Father Spitzer is currently in his office.
+Take, for example, the claim that Father Spitzer is currently in his office.
 This corroboration could occur through agreement from multiple persons witnessing Father’s presence in his office.
 In science, rigorous corroboration could occur through different kinds of experimentation, repetitions of experiments, different kinds of measuring devices, etc. In social sciences, this might come from multiple approaches to a single problem or statistical analysis (using correlation coefficients, T tables, etc.).

-Its denial contradicts a rigorously corroborated fact (2): take for example the negation of the claim from above.
+Its denial contradicts a rigorously corroborated fact (2): take, for example, the negation of the claim from above.
 Father Spitzer is not currently in his office (though multiple reliable witnesses can attest that he is in his office).
 Above, the affirmation of the statement confirms the evidence, whereas the denial of the proposition in the previous sentence contradicts the evidence.
 An example from science would be the denial that the earth rotates around the sun.
-Since it has been rigorously demonstrated that the earth does in fact rotate around the sun, the denial of this fact would contradict the evidence, thus rendering it unreasonable.
+Since it has been rigorously demonstrated that the earth does, in fact, rotate around the sun, the denial of this fact would contradict the evidence, thus rendering it unreasonable.

 Intrinsic contradictions are impossible states of affairs (3): examples include square circles and finite infinities.
 Thus, a denial of a proposition that would lead to an intrinsic contradiction could not be true.
-Square-circles of the same area in the same respect at the same place and time will not be able to exist in this universe or any other universe.
+Square circles of the same area in the same respect at the same place and time will not be able to exist in this universe or any other universe.
 Furthermore, they will not be able to exist in the future or the past any more than they can exist today.